 Lay of the Land

-Belize is divided into six unique Districts with varying geographical terrain.
+Belize is divided into six unique Districts with a varying geographical terrain.
 The mainland consists of lush jungles, hills, hundreds of Mayan ruins and dozens of breathtaking waterfalls among the 35 rivers crisscrossing its land.
 The entire coast of Belize has a vibrant, coral reef that runs parallel to it with about 200 tropical islands (Cayes), surrounded by clear blue waters, contained within it.
 As I travel around the country, I am constantly amazed at how widely varied it is and the cool things I discover.
 Recently, my friend and I walked from the hotel we were staying at to some amazing Mayan ruins in the San Francisco-like hills of San Ignacio.
-Feel free to click through for traveler review list on best things to do in Belize for ideas and travel planning help.
+See other traveler’s reviews on best things to do in Belizefor ideas and travel planning help.

 This District was the first part of the country to receive a settlement, largely due to the rivers that provided the settlers with inland transportation.
 It includes Belize City, the most populous city and the first capital of the country until Hurricane Hattie largely destroyed it in 1961, as well as the two most popular islands: Ambergris and Caye Caulker.
-These two Cayes are highly recommended for visiting and staying at while Belize City is not.
+These two Cayes are highly recommended for visiting and staying on.

 This is the most populated Caye with over 20,000 residents as well as the most popular among tourists.
 There are dozens of beautiful, beachfront resorts to choose from, each with its own style, all with spectacular views of the Caribbean Sea.
 A couple highlights of the island are its Marine Reserves, which are protected for future generations: Bacalar Chico National Park and Marine Reserve, which is a designated World Heritage site, at the north end of the island and Hol Chan Marine Reserve and Shark Ray Alley to the south.
 Both sites are great for seeing underwater wildlife and each is about a 20-minute boat ride from the middle of San Pedro.
 Another highlight is Marco Gonzalez Maya Site, a 2000-year-old Maya archaeological site to the south, which is also worth visiting.

-Ambergris Caye has a nice variety of restaurants – click to read TripAdvisor’s list.
-You can experience everything from delicious, budget friendly, local food (traveler’s tip on local food: always go where the longest line is) to fine dining on the beach.
+Ambergris Caye has a nice variety of restaurants.
+You can experience everything from delicious, budget-friendly, local food (traveler’s tip on local food: always go where the longest line is) to fine dining on the beach.
 Tacos, flauta’s, and tostadas are some of my favorite, inexpensive, San Pedro treats, which can be found around town and at the park at night.
 San Pedro even has a great food tour, which I did with my friend Aimee and we both really enjoyed the experience.
 Along the way, we visited El Fogon and got to try an infamous local delicacy known as Gibnut, aka Royal Rat, nicknamed after the Queen of England tried it on her last visit.
-Click through to read – Eating our way around San Pedro with the new Belize Foods Tour.
+Click through to read “ Eating our way around San Pedro with the new Belize Foods Tour.

 Corozal is a District known for its agriculture, growing sugarcane and fruit such as papaya.
 Its main city is Corozal Town, a sleepy coastal town that is a common stopover for travelers before heading on to other parts of Belize.
 Mexico is a short 9 miles from Corozal Town, which has a population of over 10,000.
 The area is rich in Mayan archaeology, but very few of the sites have been excavated.
 One that has been dug is the Santa Rita ruins and it is open to the public.